 Three types of Usher syndrome have been identified: types I, II, and III.
 The age of onset and severity of symptoms separate the different types.

 Usher syndrome is caused by a genetic mutation.
 A child must inherit one defective gene from each parent in order to develop Usher syndrome.
-If a child inherits one defective gene, he or she will be a carrier and will not have any symptoms.
+A child with one defective gene is a carrier and will not have any symptoms.
 It is not clear what causes the mutation in the gene.

-A risk factor is something that increases your chance of getting a disease or condition.
-The only known risk factor for Usher syndrome is having parents with the disorder and/or parents who carry the genes for the disorder.
-If both parents carry the abnormal gene, you have a 25% chance of inheriting both of these abnormal genes and developing Usher syndrome.
+The only known factor that increases the risk of Usher syndrome is having parents with the disorder and/or parents who carry the genes for the disorder.
+If both parents carry the abnormal gene, a child has a 25% chance of inheriting both of these abnormal genes and developing Usher syndrome.

 The main symptoms of Usher syndrome are hearing and vision loss.
 Psychological or behavioral disorders may occur before vision loss.
 Some people also have balance problems due to inner ear problems.

-RP limits a person’s ability to see in dim light or the dark (night blindness).
-It also causes a person to lose peripheral (side) vision slowly over time.
+RP limits a person’s ability to see in dim light or the dark.
+It also causes a person to lose side vision slowly over time.
 Eventually, any vision that is left is only in a small, tunnel-shaped area.
 Almost everyone with RP becomes legally blind.
 There is no way of knowing when or how quickly a person will lose vision.

 Symptoms and characteristics of each type include the following: